 Yes, we can white-label or use your labels to send goods to your clients without our branding.

 Direct transfer, Visa, and MasterCard.

 What if something is wrong with my order?

 Let us know straightaway!
 We want you to be 100% happy with your order, so if something is wrong please tell us so we can work out a way to rectify it as quickly as possible.

 How can I order a reprint?

 We will have your artwork files in our archive, so ordering a reprint is usually as simple as just calling or emailing and…asking for a reprint!
 (Unless changes are required).
-Depending on how much time has passed we may send a proof for you to check prior to printing.
+We can still send a proof for you to check prior to printing.